HariharasudhanRajaguru-DS/Project-1/README.md

-# Data Scientist Portfolio
+## Data Scientist Portfolio

-## Project 1: Space X Falcon 9 First Stage Landing Prediction
+### Sample Project 1: Space X Falcon 9 First Stage Landing Prediction

-We predicted if the Falcon 9 first stage will land successfully.
+We predicted the Falcon 9 first stage will land successfully.
 SpaceX advertises Falcon 9 rocket launches on its website, with a cost of 62 million dollars.

 Other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.